-At the same time we would be a retailer that wasn't guilty of destroying our environment by always selling new shiny stuff when cheaper second hand stuff, fully tested and backed by a full one year warranty and served by knowledgeable staff would do.
-We also didn't want to be a retailer that colluded with software houses and hardware manufacturers to flog what they can't shift.
+We also didn't want a store stuffing rubbish in our faces, a retailer that colluded with software houses and hardware manufacturers to hard flog what they couldn't shift.
 We would sell everything at the market price, if something doesn't sell, we reduce the price and if it sells too well, we increase the price.
 Simple market economics.

-The first CeX, then known as the easy off the tongue 'Tottenham Court Road Computer Exchange', was a small shop, opened at the top of Whitfield Street.
-Tucked behind the top end of Tottenham Court Road - London's electronics and computer heartland - CeX's mix of cheap second hand games, hard to find Japanese and US imports and computer bits and bobs, soon found a fanatically loyal band of customers - dubbed "custies" by staff.
-Many of these "custies" have since joined the company as it has expanded.
+The first CeX (Complete Entertainment Exchange), then known as the easy off the tongue 'Tottenham Court Road Computer Exchange' opened in a small shop at the top of Whitfield Street.
+Tucked behind the top end of Tottenham Court Road - London's electronics and computer heartland - CeX's mix of cheap second hand games, hard to find Japanese and US imports and computer bits and bobs, soon found a fanatically loyal band of customers dubbed affectionately as custies.
+Many of these custies have since joined the company as it has blossomed.

-In 1997 we opened our Birmingham branch, the first outside of London and the South East.
+In 1997 we opened our Birmingham branch, the first outside of London.

-Late 1998 also saw the company open new stores in Watford, Hounslow, W. London, Bromley, S.E.
-London, Kingston-upon-Thames, Surrey and our new flagship store in Leeds.
+Late 1998 also saw the company open a new store in Watford, Hounslow, Bromley, Kingston and a big-un in Leeds.

 Which pretty much brings us up to now.
 A target of 200 global stores has been smashed.
 Loads of them with partner Franchisees, who we love and work fantastically with.
 We've now introduced Charity Donations as an alternative to Cash and Exchange, if you're too posh to push.
 We've also learnt Spanish, Catalan and dialects of American.
 Now showing in Swansea, Dublin, Oporto, Hyderabad, Amsterdam and even Sydney.